Tim Cook prefers settling lawsuits, hates litigation

 Is Apple "developer of the world" or "copycat of the world" from "Star Trek" movie's phone and tablet?? improved it and marketing it.
 The Star Trek producers should sue Apple for copycat of their faked phone and tablet.

-as far as Tim Cook goes..
+apple has done their share. they reVitolized an industry that was pretty stagnant.
+Revolutionized ????
+I still take issue with, since they just took everything that was existing and stuck it under one roof in an easy to access grid. apple steals and is stolen from. that is the way of the industry. apple is no more innocent than guilty compared to the next person. fanboys on both sides just need to get over that. as far as Tim Cook goes..
 I hope he is tired of seeing his brand drug through the mud.
 He couldnt do anything about it when Steve was in charge.. but now he is. its his shoulders and his confidence.

 Apple is the "developer for the world?".
 They just announced high sales for a phone without LTE, doesn't transfer files via Bluetooth, has a small screen, and no memory expansion.
 They were late when they stole the status bar and gave in to MMS.
 If Apple is the developer of the world, I guess OEMs that actually offer FEATURES are the developers of the "Galaxy."

 Developer for the world is the biggest load of s**t i've ever heard This is every industry works.
 Just because someone built a sedan doesn't mean another manufacturer can't make one.
 Same goes for TVs, same goes for toasters If you take apart iOS, it has elements from all the previous gen OS (palm, winmo, symbian) As for actual real patents, apple has less patents in the mobile space than AT&T

 Michael Heller, if you want to attract fan swarms for some kind of experiment, publishing many articles in just few hours won't help you because you need to allow swarms to nest somewhere, this way you only get them confused in which they will stick.
 And of course, you need to be more creative.
 These are pretty much recycled news.
 It should be more like the article inspired by me - that one attracted over 120 comments till now ;-)